BlueWallet/Website/_faqs/10-support.md

 For instance: clock boat sunshine

-In case you have doubts on any word, [here's the list](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt) of words:
+In case you have doubts on any word, [here's the list](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt) of words